-- Step 1.
+• Step 1.
 Initiating an Appeal.
 A bargaining unit faculty member may initiate an appeal of a reviewable decision by providing a written statement of appeal to the Provost within 30 days of the review decision being sent to the faculty member's official @uoregon.edu email address.
-To be considered, the appeal statement must be signed and dated and must include the following: - a. the ground(s) from Section 2 for appeal being alleged; - b. all arguments and supporting evidence the bargaining unit faculty member wishes to be considered: - c. proposed resolution; - d. designation of a union representative (if desired); - e. and whether a formal or informal process is requested.
+To be considered, the appeal statement must be signed and dated and must

+- include the following:a. the ground(s) from Section 2 for appeal being alleged; - b. all arguments and supporting evidence the bargaining unit faculty member wishes to be considered; - c. proposed resolution; - d. designation of a union representative (if desired); and - e. whether a formal or informal process is requested.
 The bargaining unit faculty member may elect to have the appeal considered either informally or formally, but not both.
 In selecting the informal process, the bargaining unit member waives the right to a formal hearing.
-In selecting the formal process, the bargaining unit member waives the right to use the informal process. - Step 2.
+In selecting the formal process, the bargaining unit member waives the right to use the informal process, and they must specify if the formal hearing shall be closed or open (see Step 5). - Step 2.
 Provost's Response to Appeal.
 Within 30 calendar days of the receipt of the appeal, the Provost or designee shall prepare a written response and forward the appeal, together with their response, to the Chair of TTRAC and the bargaining unit faculty member.
 The Provost may also choose to change the initial decision.